Muninder Adavelli

 File sharing through torrents doesn’t rely on a central server, but being decentralized doesn’t mean complete anonymity.
 Torrent files from public tracker websites like PirateBay are unsafe from the prying eyes of ISPs and copyright trolls.

 The safest way to maintain anonymity while torrenting is through a VPN or virtual private network.
-It hides your IP address through the VPN servers and encrypts your traffic making it unrecognizable even with your ISP.
+It hides your IP address through its servers and encrypts your traffic making it unrecognizable to your ISP.

 Let’s look at some VPNs you can use for safe torrenting in the next section.